dgarcia-eu/ComputationalModellingSocialSystems/README.md

 ## Course grading

-TODO: extra points?
 The assessment for the course is based on the excercises given throughout the course (grade percetage given in the brackets) and the final group research project (max.
 4 students groups).
 The project grade is a combination of the project presentation (35%) and the excercises (65%).
-Extra points (max 20%)  can be achieved by delivering two optional exercise solutions: "Division of impact on Twitter" (**new deadline: 1.12.2021**) and "Assortativity among Swiss politicians on Twitter" (deadline 12.1.2022).